ocfox/vaultix/doc/faq.md

 **Q.** Why another secret management solution for NixOS?

 **A.** Because I don't like Bash, which most solutions rely on.
 Plus, many lack templating features, and **sops-nix** feels too bloated for my needs.

+---

+**Q.** What if I don't enable sshd and had no host ssh key previous generated?
+**A.** just manually generate it and place in where `services.openssh.hostKeys` default value says.